Coronavirus is known to have several nasty symptoms, ranging from a fever to breathing difficulties.

 Thankfully, 85% of patients will only experience phase one with just one in seven reaching phase two.

 Here’s a day-to-day breakdown of coronavirus symptoms, including when they appear and what you should do.

-The first signs for most patients is a fever but you may also experience fatigue, muscle pain and a dry cough.
+The first sign for most patients is fever but you may also experience fatigue, muscle pain and a dry cough.

-By day two, it’s likely that fatigue will start to kick in, leaving you feeling very tired.
+By day two, fatigue will likely start to kick in, leaving you feeling very tired.

 Day 7 marks the end of phase one, meaning that for 85% of patients, your symptoms will start to diminish.